OrleansContrib/Orleans.Consensus/readme.md

 ## TODO

+* Extract interfaces for the concrete classes and clean them up.
+* Autofac for dependency injection to make the system more testable.
 * Extensive automated testing.
 * Use Orleans to provide cluster membership.
 * Implement Joint-Consensus for cluster membership change from the Raft paper.